Virginia Tech® home

 Hometown: Falls Church, Virginia

-Minor: Organizational Leadership
+Minor: Organizational Leadership, Mathematics

 Favorite thing about VT: The welcoming community, many opportunities, and scenery (especially sunset at the Drillfield).

-Favorite thing about the major: All the opportunities available, especially in courses, extracurriculars, and research.
+Favorite thing about major: All the opportunities available, especially in courses, extracurriculars, and research.
 I'm building rockets, submarines, and flying drones!

-AOE Ambassador Nate Shune
+AOE Ambassador Cayden Smedley

-Major: Aerospace Engineering, Class of 2025
+Majors: Aerospace Engineering, Class of 2027

 AOE Ambassador Avery Source